HyperDbg/HyperDbg/CONTRIBUTING.md

 ## Things to Work on

-Please make sure to create a [discussion](https://github.com/orgs/HyperDbg/discussions) or an [issue](https://github.com/HyperDbg/HyperDbg/issues), or even better, join the [HyperDbg groups](https://t.me/HyperDbg) on social media.
+Please make sure to create a [discussion](https://github.com/orgs/HyperDbg/discussions) or an [issue](https://github.com/HyperDbg/HyperDbg/issues), or even better, join the HyperDbg groups ([Telegram](https://t.me/HyperDbg), [Discord](https://discord.gg/anSPsGUtzN), [Matrix](https://matrix.to/#/#hyperdbg-discussion:matrix.org)) on social media.
 Discuss the way you want to implement your changes and inform developers, because we often see people simultaneously working on the same issue.
 To avoid this collision, make sure to inform us before you start developing.

 - Writing blog posts and creating videos about use-cases of HyperDbg (make sure to add it to the [awesome](https://github.com/HyperDbg/awesome) repository).
 - Fixing unresolved GitHub [issues](https://github.com/HyperDbg/HyperDbg/issues).